Ohio Veterans Benefits

-The following are the Ohio veterans’ benefits programs for education, healthcare, housing and employment for 2018-2019.
+The following are the Ohio veterans’ benefits programs for education, healthcare, housing and employment.

 Ohio Veterans Benefits Programs

 In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
 The following are the Ohio veterans’ benefits programs for education.

 Ohio National Guard Scholarship Program

 Eligible Ohio National Guard members can get up to 96 educational credits (12 full-time quarters or 8 full-time semesters) of tuition assistance toward an undergraduate degree at a participating Ohio school during their enlistment.

 Members with a Bachelor’s degree aren’t eligible; however, possessing prior college credits or possession of an Associate’s degree does not affect eligibility.

 Ohio War Orphans Scholarship

 Available to children of deceased or severely disabled Ohio wartime veterans.
 The student must be enrolled as a fulltime time undergraduate pursuing an associate or bachelor’s degree at an eligible Ohio college or university.
 Ohio residency is required.

 Applicants must be under the age of 25 and maintain a 2.0 GPA.
 The scholarship covers a portion of tuition and fees at two and four-year public schools and at eligible private colleges and universities, the amount changes every year.